 Place your seasoned food into the bag.
 Use either a food grade vacuum sealing bag, a plastic Ziploc like freezer bag, or a silicone Stasher like bag.
 Including aromatics like sprigs of thyme or rosemary or citrus slices placed against the main item will produce big flavor.

 This is the crucial step where things can go sideways if not performed carefully.
 The objective here is to remove as much air as possible from the bag so that the food is essentially immersed in the water without an air barrier whatsoever.

 Vacuum sealed bags make this step a breeze.
-For Ziploc and Stasher type bags you’ll want to use the sous vide immersion technique.
+For Ziploc and Stasher type bags you’ll want to use the water displacement method.

 Press as much air out of the bag containing your food as you can and seal it almost all the way just so air can escape.
 Now, lower the bag into the water to displace the remaining air out of the bag and then completely seal on the follow.
 Be careful not to allow any water to enter the bag.

 *Find our favorite vacuum sealer here!